FTP and SFTP Command Syntax

 FTP Command Index SFTP Command Index

 Case is not important for commands and keywords entered at the FTP command line.
-Depending on your FTP server computer, however, passwords, directory names, file names, and other server-specific information may be case sensitive.
+Depending on your FTP server computer, however, passwords, directory names, filenames, and other server-specific information may be case sensitive.

-Reflection accepts abbreviated versions of commands, requiring that you type only as much of the command keyword as is necessary to make it unique.
+The FTP Client accepts abbreviated versions of commands, requiring that you type only as much of the command keyword as is necessary to make it unique.
 For example, the GET command can be abbreviated to G; to get the server file jokes.old you could enter g jokes.old at the FTP command line.